Oblivious Fronthaul-Constrained Relay for a Gaussian Channel: Preliminaries

+Assume a vector compression scheme in which we group a few variables $Z$ into small $n$ -length vectors $\bbf{Z_k} = \left[Z_{k+1} ,Z_{k+2}, \ldots , Z_{k+n} \right]$, each being a deterministic function of the vector $\bbf{Y_k} = \left[Y_{k+1} ,Y_{k+2}, \ldots , Y_{k+n} \right]$ under the constraint \beqd{H(\bbf{Z_k})\leq nC.} Entropy coding will still be possible, now over $\bbf{Z_k}$ instead of the scalars $Z$.
+This possibility leads to the following observations: \begin{itemize} \item With large $n$ we can implement the full GIB by compressing the sequence $\bbf{Y}$ into sequence $\bbf{Z}$ by the MMSE criterion under the constraint of bit-rate $C$. \item Vector quantizers provide many intermediate performance levels starting at the deterministic entropy-constrained quantizer $(n=1)$ and up to the GIB quantizer. \end{itemize}

-The stochastic quantizer for the Gaussian signals is analyzed in \cite{bottleneck_explain} .
-Koch \cite{bib.koch} is another paper on stochastic quantizer, the randomness there is limited to dither known to the quantizer, this is a special case and may be considered a deterministic time-varying quantizer.
-The quantizer optimization problem is now the bottleneck style problem, e.g. \cite{bib.optimal_gib_curve}, of maximizing $I(x_i;z_i)$ with a constraint on $I(y_i;z_i)$ .
-Next we shall present some attributes of the stochastic quantizer.
+The advantage of the stochastic quantizer over the entropy constrained quantizer is the advantage of source coding over a scalar quantizer.
+Next, we shall present some attributes of the stochastic quantizer.